 The Anti-Glam Gala

-Music Review: Washington Early Music Festival Fundraising Gala
+Concert Review: Washington Early Music Festival Gala

-by Stephen Brookes, Washington Post | July 10, 2011
+by Stephen Brookes, The Washington Post

 Armonia Nova's arresting concert of early music at St. Mark's, Capitol Hill

-Review of Armonia Nova "When Love was Art," Washington, DC
+Concert Review: Armonia Nova "When Love was Art," Washington, DC

-by Joe Banno, Washington Post | June 28, 2010
+by Joe Banno, The Washington Post

 "An ample audience turnout Friday might have been due to the guest artist -- the pearl-toned soprano Jacqueline Horner-Kwiatek, a member of the popular early-music quartet Anonymous 4.
 The vocalists of the D.C.-based Armonia Nova, however, sounded fully up to Horner-Kwiatek's level.
 Allison Mondel's ethereal soprano, Marjorie Bunday's warm and pure-toned mezzo, and Jay White's alternation of supple tenor and focused countertenor (shifting registers as individual pieces required), blended beautifully in a recital of songs from roughly 1200 through the late 1400s."